 We are now in the middle of what forest managers call a fire year.
 You’ve read that correctly, fire seasons are lengthening so we no longer have a fire season.
-In 2017, wildfires burned more than 10 million acres in the United States.
-Our National Forests are increasingly affected by large scale, severe wildfires.
+In 2022, wildfires burned more than 7.5 million acres across the United States.
+National Forests are increasingly affected by large scale, severe wildfires.
 Unfortunately, all research points to this becoming the new normal.

-Wildfire and its impacts to our forests can be hard to understand.
-Here are five common questions that explain how tree planting can help our forests recover from wildfire.
+Wildfire and its impacts to forests can be hard to understand.
+Here are five common questions that explain how tree planting can help National Forests recover from wildfire.

 Is all fire bad?

-During the twentieth century as our knowledge of forest ecology evolved, forest managers implemented a strict fire suppression policy that promptly extinguished any fires.
-During this time, our forests grew increasingly dense and unhealthy.
+During the twentieth century, as our knowledge of forest ecology evolved, forest managers implemented a strict fire suppression policy that promptly extinguished any fires.
+During this time, forests grew increasingly dense and unhealthy.
 As forest health declined, insects, disease and drought became increasingly severe.
-Climate change has brought warmer and dryer conditions to much of our country, exacerbating the risk.
+Climate change has brought warmer and dryer conditions to much of our country, exacerbating the risk and intensity of fires when they do occur.
 Now, fires approaching 200,000 or even 500,000 acres are normal.

 Do all areas affected by fire require reforestation?